 system.debug('Create Folder Response :: '+resp[0]);

 Drag and drop or add an Action item in the Flow Builder canvas.
-Filter the actions by Category and select SharePoint Connector and select Upload Document under the Action lookup field.
+Filter the actions by Category, select SharePoint Connector, and select Upload Document under the Action lookup field.

 Input Values

-• Folder Path - [optional] Provide the path to the folder which should already exists within your SharePoint site.
-If left empty the document will be saved to the root of the mapped folder found for the Salesforce Record.
+- Folder Path - [optional] Provide the path to the folder that should already exist within your SharePoint site.
+If left empty, the document will be saved to the root of the mapped folder found for the Salesforce Record.

-• Login As User ID - [optional] Provide a user id (that is enabled as Secured Logins user) to automatically authenticate your SharePoint related operations within this flow action.
+- Login As User ID - [optional] Provide a user id (that is enabled as a Secured Logins user) to automatically authenticate your SharePoint-related operations within this flow action.
 (For more details about this Apex Action, see this article.)

-• Use Asynchronous Method - Provide a true/false value to mark that this process is to be executed as an asynchronous approach.
+- Use Asynchronous Method - Provide a true/false value to indicate that this process is to be executed as an asynchronous approach.

 Output Values

-On successful execution of this method, it will return the apex data-type variable output.
-The response will contain values such as Document Relative URL, Document Name, Document Unique Id and error details when error occurs in uploading process.
+Upon successful execution of this method, the apex data-type variable output will be returned.
+The response will contain values such as Document Relative URL, Document Name, Document Unique ID, and error details when an error occurs in the uploading process.

 Example Apex script: